base/base/docs/specs/governance/gov-token.md

 #### Queries

-- The `getVotes` function MUST return the current voting power of an address.
+- The `getVotes()(uint256)` function MUST return the current voting power of an address.
-- The `getPastVotes` function MUST allow querying the voting power of an address at a specific block number in the past.
+- The `getPastVotes(address, uint256)` function MUST allow querying the voting power of an address at a specific block number in the past.
-- The `getPastTotalSupply` function MUST return the total voting power at a specific block number in the past.
+- The `getPastTotalSupply(uint256)` function MUST return the total voting power at a specific block number in the past.

 ### Delegation